ItsSheepish/Origins-Evolved-MIAFG/README.md

 #### Enchantments

 Enchantments which provide a dulled down variant of a power or similar to existing power - found as treasure

++ Lifesteal
+   - 3 Levels
+      - Third level enchantment then they will also be given some temporary hearts
+   - Sword Enchantment
+   - The user is able to attack creatures regenerating some of their health
++ Spore Growth
+   - 2 Levels
+      - Area the effect spreads increases
+   - Armor Enchantment
+   - When the user is hit, a cloud of poisonous spores is released
+   - Gives immunity to spore effect